RodrigoRosmaninho/TimeTableParser-ua/README.md

 #### About .sttx:
-Format used by [SmartTimeTable](http://code.ua.pt/projects/stt), a java Swing app made by MIECT student Diogo Regateiro that generates all the permutations of possible timetables.
+Format used by [SmartTimeTable](http://code.ua.pt/projects/stt), a Java Swing app made by MIECT student Diogo Regateiro that generates all the permutations of possible timetables.
 Available for download [here](https://github.com/RodrigoRosmaninho/TimeTableParser-ua/raw/master/misc/SmartTimeTable%20v4.5.zip).